chrschmidt/aoc/2021/24/readme.md

 Building is controlled by the Makefile.

-It turns out ok-ish on my desktop with ca. 1.5 minutes for part 1 and 5.5 minutes for part 2 with 32threads, probably running purely in L1.
+It turns out ok-ish on my desktop with ca. 1.5 minutes for part 1 and 5.5 minutes for part 2 with 32 threads, probably running purely in L1.

 ## AoC Optimized - Fast enough for AWK